nikolakasev/presentations/AWS Transformation Day 2017.md

 Worry about performance
 + loose focus
 + miss out on technologies
-+ Test the water, wade in, go for a swim
++ test the water, wade in, go for a swim

 ---
 ![](peter-hinssen.jpg)